Pat & Mat: Names

-The original name of the series was Kuťáci (The Tinkers).
-However, when production of episodes started for ČST Bratislava, a Slovak name was required, and the crew eventually settled for ... a je to! (... and it's done!).
+The original name of the series was Kuťáci (The Tinkers), but when production of episodes started for ČST Bratislava, a Slovak name was required, and the crew eventually settled for ... a je to! (... and it's done!).
 The characters themselves were nameless until 1989, when they were given the names Pat and Mat.
-Pat and Mat are shortened forms of Czech expressions Patlal and Matlal, which can roughly be translated as Clumsy and Awkward.
+"Pat" and "mat" are the Czech and Slovak terms for stalemate and checkmate respectively, but despite popular belief, this is not where Pat and Mat's names come from; they are shortened forms of Czech expressions "patlal" and "matlal", which can roughly be translated as "clumsy" and "awkward".
 The authors intentionally gave the characters short and universal names suitable for a worldwide audience.

-The show

-Each episode typically features the two characters facing mostly self-made problems, and trying to solve them using a range of possible and impossible tools and construction gadgets.
-Their solutions appear to work, before everything suddenly goes wrong, leading to even more problems than before.
-However, Pat and Mat invariably find a solution in the end, usually via a surprising or innovative method.
-They then shake hands, before making their trademark hand gesture with a bent hand and closed fist.
+Premise

 According to the authors, it is manual ineptitude that inspires the stories.
 Alongside the humour, another motif of the show is the importance of an optimistic approach towards life.
 The two characters always get into problematic situations, but they never give up until they solve the problem in imaginative ways.

-The show is also memorable for its soundtrack, composed by Petr Skoumal, of which the main parts are the theme song and a harmonica tune.
+Pat and Mat typically find a solution in the end, usually via a surprising or innovative method, after which they shake hands, before making their trademark hand gesture with a bent hand and closed fist.

 History

-The two characters first appeared in a 1976 short film entitled Kuťáci (Tinkers) produced by Krátký film Prague (cs)'s Jiří Trnka Studio and distributed by Ústřední půjčovna filmů (cs).
-While creating the two characters, the authors had in mind entertainment for adults, and the short was shown before movies.
-Although they intended to produce more shorts for theatrical release, their parent studio refused.
-The series was picked up by ČST Bratislava's children's section, where it was named ... a je to! (... and that's it!).
-The two handymen got their names Pat and Mat in 1989, when production was resumed for Krátký film Prague.
-Their names then also became the name of the show.